dague00/chirp-proj1/README.md

 - Install pm2 globally: `npm install pm2 -g`
 - Run `pm2 start dist/index.js`
 - See the [pm2 documentation](https://pm2.keymetrics.io/docs/usage/quick-start/) for more information on running the service at startup.

+## Usage

+The following API calls can be made.
+A `:` in front of a portion of the path means to replace with desired value.
+All request/response bodies are in JSON.

 #### Users
 - `GET` to `/user/all` will get all users